Astig-1982/Milestone-coffee/README.md

 The website is fully responsive as expected, all elements and content fit within their boundaries and are easy to see on any device.

+## Features:

+* Animated products display
+* Scroll Website
+* Fixed Navbar
+* Form Validation
+* Bruger Menu for mobile and tablets

+### Animated products display:

+I decided to use the sliding animation at products section to make the website a bit more interactive and in the same time I believe it provides an easy way for the user to read few essentials details about each product.

+#### Implementation:

+I used standard CSS code to make the slide activ using the transition property and modifying height property of the sliding element at hover.
+Regarding the transition duration, after few tests I've decided that .5s is optimal.
+It provides a nice and smooth effect and in the same time is also practical for the user.